docQodly/docs/docs/studio/design-webforms/events.md

     - <Column.List align="center" justifyContent="between">
         <Column.Item width="55%">
-            While <span style={{fontWeight: 'bold'}}>Independently Created Standalone Entities</span>: permits only direct actions like create, remove, or reload, as navigation actions are not applicable in this context, with the possibility to even clear it.
+            While <strong>Independently Created Standalone Entities</strong>: permits only direct actions like create, remove, or reload, as navigation actions are not applicable in this context, with the possibility to even clear it.
         </Column.Item>
         <Column.Item width="40%">
             <img alt="explorer" src={require('./img/contextualPanel_entityStandaloneStandardActions.png').default} style={{borderRadius: '6px'}} />